Very close to Puerto Banús and a few meters from the beach is the Río Verde Roman Villa.

 Food and kitchen motifs located in the southern corridor illustrate utensils and food of the time.
 Another highlight is a symmetrical composition with anchors, dolphins and rudders.

-However, the image that stands out most strongly is a polychrome representation of Medusa’s head, occupying the center of a composition in which other figurative motifs represented with extraordinary skill stand out.
+The image that stands out most strongly is a polychrome representation of Medusa’s head, occupying the center of a composition in which other figurative motifs represented with extraordinary skill stand out.

 Visiting hours: Fridays, Saturdays, Sundays and holidays from 10.30 to 13.30